Luke Evans

 2019 Joint Award Winner

-For seven years, Luke has been at the helm of Rockhampton Downs, running about 20,000 to 25,000 Brahman females, breeding predominantly for the export market.
-Luke not only runs the significant operation, but also mentors' youth, and provides on-the-job training and employment opportunities at the property.
+Luke runs Rockhampton Downs cattle station, a 450,000 hectare property in Australia’s Northern Territory, running about 20,000 to 25,000 Brahman females, breeding predominantly for the export market.
+A position he has held since winning the award.
+Luke is involved in land development, including significant irrigation and solar projects on the property, and general station duties.
+Luke not only runs the significant operation but also mentors' youth, and provides on-the-job training and employment opportunities at the property.

 When asked about what he loves most about farming, he says “What’s not to love?
 Working outside with animals, doing different stuff every day, and then there’s all the machinery, like dozers, helicopters, and planes.
 In comparison, doing anything else would be pretty boring really.”